 Effectively manage our growth portfolio.
-Our production and development programs and services provide us with numerous investment opportunities that we believe will support our long-term growth.
-Each opportunity is evaluated independently and within the context of all other investment opportunities to determine its relative priority.
-This process ensures that we allocate resources based on relative risks and returns to maximize long-term return on investment, which is a key element of our growth strategy.
+Our production and development programs and services provide us with numerous investment opportunities that we believe will support our long-term growth by providing our customers with valuable new capabilities.
+We evaluate each opportunity independently and within the context of all other investment opportunities to determine its relative priority.
+This process informs decisions we make regarding potential growth capital requirements and ensures that we allocate resources based on relative risks and returns to maximize long-term return on investment, which is a key element of our growth strategy.